BjoB/vscode-bazel-tools/README.md

 ![test_explorer_example](images/test_explorer_example.png)

-This might take a while, depending on the size of your C++ project and the number of existing tests.
+Depending on the size of your C++ project, the test discovery process might take a while.
+You can reduce the search space by the extension setting `testDiscoverLabel`.
 In case of unexpected failures, check the extension output for error logs.

 ## Extension Settings

 * `vsc-bazel-tools.customCompileCommandsTarget`: Specifies a custom bazel target (label) to generate the compile commands.
 * `vsc-bazel-tools.activateTesting`: Discover and publish tests via test explorer UI.
+* `vsc-bazel-tools.testDiscoverLabel`: Bazel label for test discovery (e.g. `//my/package/...`).